ear9mrn/jmri_mqtt_client/README.md

 ![image](https://user-images.githubusercontent.com/471260/155894700-55b98fca-09ae-47e1-9df1-418d9cebbc50.png)

-You should now be able to navigate with any browser on the same network to the IP address that was assigned to your ESP8266 device (see serial monitor output), in the example this is 192.168.1.144.
+You should now be able to navigate with any browser on the same network to the IP address that was assigned to your ESP8266 device (see serial monitor output), in this example this is 192.168.1.144.
 When you do this (and everything has worked correctly) you should be presented with the client configuration page.

 ![image](https://user-images.githubusercontent.com/471260/155894708-4b0294b8-cd46-4b1f-9ad4-c0360d1f66d3.png)